SantasLair/webstar/webstar-addon-dev/addons/webstar/README.md

 The server runs on `ws://localhost:5090` by default.

+**Testing Server Available**: For testing without setting up a local server, you can use `ws://dev.webstar.santaslair.net` - however, this is a development/testing server that may not always be available.

 ## Configuration

 Configuration is optional - WebStar works with default settings out of the box.

 ### Default Settings
+**Default (Local Development)**:
 - Signaling server: `ws://localhost:5090/ws`
 - Relay server: `ws://localhost:5090/relay`

+**Testing Server (Development/Testing Only - May Not Always Be Available)**:
+- Signaling server: `ws://dev.webstar.santaslair.net/ws`
+- Relay server: `ws://dev.webstar.santaslair.net/relay`
 - WebRTC enabled with Google STUN servers
 - Auto-reconnect and host migration enabled